Stake and waits: Flex your betting muscle with the compound staking plan28th February 2019 / Julian

 Crunching the numbers

-For punters seeking a get rich quick scheme, strategies like compounding simply aren’t going to work.
-They are accumulative, disciplined and calculating, with the upshot being that it would take an extraordinary run of losses for your bank to reach zero.
+These strategies are accumulative, disciplined and calculating, with the upshot being that it would take an extraordinary run of losses for your bank to reach zero.
 If you were to go on such a streak without a staking plan, you would reach the bottom far quicker anyway!

 The key to an effective staking system is that it correlates to your betting balance; not some delusions of grandeur you may have about owing your own gold-plated yacht.
 It’s boring, we know, but if you want to accumulate long-term profits through your betting activities then you’d better get switched on to the idea that slow and steady very much wins the race.